oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ![Compose REST Query](images/compose_rest_query.png)

 ### Editor Support for Micronaut Expression Language
-Since 4.0, Micronaut framework supports embedding evaluated expressions in annotation values using `#{…​}` syntax.
+Since 4.0, Micronaut framework supports embedding evaluated expressions in annotation values using the `#{…​}` syntax.
 The extension provides a full editor support for the [Micronaut Expression Language](https://docs.micronaut.io/latest/guide/#evaluatedExpressions) including:
 * Code completion
 * Documentation hovers for used Java elements and Micronaut configuration properties
 * Code navigation to used Java elements and Micronaut configuration properties